MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_AppWarmUpGain** - The gain in application boot duration we get because of pre-booting a part of the application beforehand.

 - **Data_BootDuration** - The duration of application boot in process of the file open.

+- **Data_BootMarkers** – A string value logging the time duration between some function calls when booting the application, in a format with function ID and duration.

 - **Data_ClosePreviouslyOpenedMarkers** – In some file open scenarios, closing of a previously opened document takes place before the opening of the current document.
 This time duration between some of the operations that take place in this case is captured in a string value which has the format \<functionId>\<functionValue>\<functionId>\<functionValue>...